-This course employs a blended delivery model, with both in-person synchronous and asynchronous remote elements for the class.
-Moreover, the synchronous elements of the class are designed for in-person delivery with several deliverables requiring in-person attendance to complete (i.e., weekly exercises, three term tests).
+This course employs a blended delivery model, with both synchronous and asynchronous elements to the class.
+Moreover, the synchronous elements of the class are designed for in person delivery with several deliverables requiring in-person attendance to complete (i.e., weekly exercises, three term tests).

-While synchronous lecture sessions will have a remote stream for students that are unable to attend due to illness, these sessions are by request only and generally not recorded as the sessions are not designed as traditional lectures and most frequently engaging with organized pen and paper exercises.
+While synchronous lecture sessions will have a remote stream for students that are unable to attend due to illness, these sessions are not recorded as they are not traditional lectures and are largely engaging with organized pen and paper exercises.

-Finally, this course employs the ESRI platform ArcGIS ProTM.
+Finally, in addition to the Catalyst Professional[TM] software platform, this course also employs the ESRI suite that includes ArcGIS Pro[TM].
 As a U.S.-based Company ESRI observes embargoes placed on several countries by the U.S. government and do not permit exporting / use of the software in those embargoed nations for non-government users.
 From ESRI's Export Compliance material: